 Let’s be honest, Indian weddings are overwhelming for everyone involved -- the bride, groom, and all their guests.
-There are so many events and traditions to keep track of what we’ve forgotten why we do them or what they mean in the first place.
+There are so many traditions that differ between religion and region of India, and there are tons of events to keep track of what we’ve forgotten why we do them or what they mean in the first place.
 Here’s your guide to the events you’ll most often experience at an Indian wedding and the symbolic, philosophical, and spiritual meaning behind them.

 Sangeet, which literally translates to “music”, is an event held a few days before the wedding and is filled with dance, music, and vibrant colors.
 In the olden days, women of all ages gathered around and took turns singing songs and dancing.
 This represented well wishes to the bride for the life she was about to start.
 Today, Sangeets are typically co-ed and usually marks the first time both families are meeting one another.